sanketkhanna063/IndividualAssignment/README.md

 This project is not licensed.

 ## Acknowledgments
-- Data sourced from open movie datasets.
+- Data sourced from open movie datasets from DATA1202 for Data Analytics.
 - Pandas documentation for merge operations.